Advertisement

 Identify the Source of Your Stress

 You can't tackle stress unless you know where it's really coming from.
 Daily annoyances are easy targets, but are they really what's bothering you?
-Lashing out at your kids bickering or the car that won't let you merge, for example, may be a reaction not to those things but to something else, such as an extra assignment piled on at work.
-The first step to managing stress is pinpointing the true culprit.
+Snapping at your kids or yelling at the driver in the next lane who won't let you merge, for example, may be a reaction not to those things but to something else going on in your life.
+That might be problems at work or issues with your finances.
+The first step to managing stress is pinpointing the true source.

 3 / 10